 The SWS define the minimum acceptable outcomes for home energy upgrades installed on single-family, multifamily, and manufactured housing.
 The SWS reflect a whole-house approach to installing energy efficiency measures, which can include ventilation, insulation, and air sealing.

-By developing industry-approved work specifications and defining quality work, the SWS help establish residential energy upgrades as a national industry, and provide a common benchmark against which consumers, financers, and policymakers can measure performance of home energy-efficiency professionals.
+By developing industry-approved work specifications and defining quality work, the SWS help establish residential energy upgrades as a national industry, and provide a common benchmark against which consumers, financers, and policymakers can measure performance of home energy efficiency measures.

-The National Renewable Energy Laboratory (NREL) and the U.S. Department of Energy's Weatherization Assistance Program (WAP) developed the standard work specifications in collaboration with industry subject matter experts, program administrators, health and safety experts, weatherization contractors, and product manufacturers.
+The National Renewable Energy Laboratory and the U.S. Department of Energy's Weatherization Assistance Program developed the SWS in collaboration with industry subject matter experts, program administrators, health and safety experts, weatherization contractors, and product manufacturers.